Soba noodles with beef strips and miso - Japanese cuisine

 • 2 teaspoons sesame oil

-• 1/2 bunch coriander (leaves picked)
+• 1/2 bunch coriander (picked leaves)

-• crispy onions to sprinkle over it
+• crispy fried onions to sprinkle on top

 Preparation method: